neontapir/neontapir.github.io/_posts/2021/2021-01-04-embers-of-wars-review.md

 A couple weeks later, I was looking for something new to read.
 I remembered enjoying _Embers_, so I picked it back up again.
 I'm glad I did!

-I would say that the book picks up at about the third-way point.
+I feel that the book picks up at about the third-way point.
 Sal Konstanz, her ship the _Trouble Dog_, and Ona Sudak became real for me, and I wanted to know what happened to them.
 I also found the concept of the House of Reclamation interesting, a place for troubled people to find a new lease on life.